arbCoding/sac-format/README.md

 ## Little-Endian vs Big-Endian

-MacOS is a little-endian based system and therefore considers binary storage to start from the Least-Significant Bit (LSB).
-Linux is a big-endian basd system and therefore considers binary storage to start from the Most-Significan Bit (MSB).
+MacOS is a little-endian system, meaning it expects binary values to start from the Least-Significant Bit (LSB).
+Linux is a big-endian system and expects binary values to start from the Most-Significan Bit (MSB).
 This means that MacOS reads/writes chunks of binary data from right-to-left, while on Linux it is done from left-to-right.
-For most things this was a non-issue, however, for strings it resulted in some amusing results.
-As this was primarily developed on MacOS it was originally assumed little-endianness.
+For most I/O this was a non-issue.
+However, for strings it resulted in some amusing results.

-So on MacOS, KEVNM header could say "Central Californ" (16 character limit for that header) and Linux would read it as "fornCaliral Cent".
+For example: on MacOS, KEVNM header would be read in as "Central Californ" (16 character limit for that header) and Linux would read it as "fornCaliral Cent".
 The difference is easy to understand if we make the following map:

 1 = "Cent", 2 = "ral ", 3 = "Cali", 4 = "forn"

-MacOS would know to handle it as "1234", while Linux would assume "4321".
-I have fixed this.
-Now the assumption is that by default: data is read and written as little-endian (since the file doesn't store that information in it's header anywhere).
+The Mac output is "1234", while Linux output is "4321".
+I have fixed this by checking system endianness in the string reading functions.
 If you get any funky results, you should confirm the endianness of the input file.

-Oddly, this was not an issue with any other portions of the data in the binary file, only the strings.
+This was not an issue with any other portions of the data in the binary file, only the strings.

 ---